Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

 Lorne sausages are a very unusual type of sausage, unique to Scotland and parts of the North of England.
 They are not only skinless but they are served as slices from what is a large block of sausage meat.
 Lorne sausages are for this reason very often known simply as sliced sausages and the slices can be either square or round in shape.
 Lorne sausages can either be made from minced/ground beef or pork but they are usually produced from a combination of the two.

 Commercially Produced Lorne Sausages

 Pictured to the right are a couple of Lorne sausages, as purchased from a Scottish butcher's shop/supermarket.
-As we will see, homemade Lorne sausages will have a very different appearance, as is often the case between mass produced food and attempts to emulate same at home.
+As we will see, homemade Lorne sausages will have a very different appearance, as is often the case between mass-produced food and attempts to emulate the same at home.

 Sausages of all types of course have a bit of a bad reputation for the amount of fat and the quality of the ingredients which are often included in them.
 The Lorne sausages which I will proceed to make are made from the finest quality ingredients.

 Lorne Sausage Ingredients

 The ingredients of the Lorne sausages which I make could not be simpler.
 They are as follows: